CiscoDevNet/terraform-provider-aci/website/docs/r/cloud_vpn_gateway.html.markdown

 ---

 # aci_cloud_vpn_gateway #
-Manages ACI Cloud Vpn Gateway.<br>
+Manages ACI Cloud Vpn Gateway.

 Note: This resource is supported in Cloud APIC only.

 ## Example Usage